- Air Force cadets ‘revolt’ after officials remove biblical verse from whiteboard

 Still, he didn’t give up on his club then and he isn’t now.

-The ultra-competitive Jordan said despite watching his club “hit rock bottom” during the most miserable season in NBA history that he’s “in it for the long haul” when it comes to seeing his struggling franchise transformed into a consistent winner.
+The ultra-competitive Jordan said despite watching his club “hit rock bottom” during the most miserable season in NBA history, he’s “in it for the long haul” when it comes to seeing his struggling franchise transformed into a consistent winner.

 He knows it won’t be a quick, easy process.